LuisWohlers/simpleCnet/README.md

 # simpleCnet
 A simple single-header header-only "library" for neural networks written in C (C89).
-Training is done using backpropagation.
+Training is accomplished using backpropagation.

 A simple network with 3 layers of neurons with 8 input and 4 output neurons, sigmoid activation functions in each layer and an output of either 0 or 1 in the output neurons (THRESHOLD_OUT as output funcion in the output layer) is created like this: